 On the 12 September 2013 the parish of Eastington was conferred with the status of Neighbourhood under the Localism Act 2011 and Part 2 of The Neighbourhood Planning (General) Regulations 2012.
 The following documents are available:

-Hardwicke Parish Council has registered it’s interest in becoming a "neighbourhood" under the Localism Act 2011.
+Kingswood Parish Council has registered it’s interest in becoming a "neighbourhood" under the Localism Act 2011.
 You can read their letter of application - (PDF) and view the map - (PDF).
 Before determining the application, Stroud District Council is required to publicise the request on its website and in the local press.
-To ensure that those interested in planning matters are made aware, the request will be advertised together with the weekly list of planning applications on Wednesday 20th November 2013.
-Any comments must be received by 1st January 2014; and can be sent to the Planning Service, Ebley Mill, Stroud GL5 4UB or via email to firstname.lastname@example.org (you must include your name and postal address).
+To ensure that those interested in planning matters are made aware, the request will be advertised together with the weekly list of planning applications on Wednesday 5th March 2014.
+Any comments must received by Wednesday 16th April 2014; and can be sent to the Planning Service, Ebley Mill, Stroud GL5 4UB or via email to firstname.lastname@example.org (you must include your name and postal address).
 Any comments will be a matter of public record and reported to the Environment Committee.
 As such the names and addresses of those commenting are likely to be included in the committee report and appear on our website.

 Stonehouse Town Council